pablop16n/web-docs-scorer/README.md

 ### language_score

 The _language_score_ is processed with `docscorer.score_lang()`.
 It uses the information about language identification at segment and document level (provided as metadata in the input files) in order to get the ratio of [alphabetic characters](#glossary) in the correct language.
 Segments whose language matches the document language are considered correct and segments with a different language are considered wrong.
+The application assumes that the text inside the document is always written with the language script indicated in the [file name](#docscorerpy-main-script).
 The _language_score_ is a value that ranges from 0 (worst score) to 10 (best score), and is computed as follows:

 `correct_characters / (correct_characters + wrong_characters) * 10`